-Goods arriving into the United States must be "entered' by the importer of record, which is generally the "owner" of the goods (or a party with a requisite financial interest in the goods) or a licensed customs broker authorized to act on behalf of the owner.
-An "entry" of goods requires that the importer of record file the necessary documents for CBP to determine whether the goods may be released from CBP custody, the necessary documents containing information for duty assessment and statistical purposes, and a surety bond to cover any potential duties, taxes, and charges that may accrue upon the imported goods.
+Goods arriving into the United States must be "entered" by the importer of record, who is generally the "owner" of the goods (or a party with a requisite financial interest in the goods) or a licensed customs broker authorized to act on behalf of the owner.
+An "entry" of goods requires that the importer of record file the necessary documents for CBP to determine whether the goods may be released from CBP custody, including providing the necessary documents containing information for duty assessment and statistical purposes, and a surety bond to cover any potential duties, taxes, and charges that may accrue upon the imported goods.

-The goods may then be examined by CBP, and, assuming no legal or regulatory violations have occurred, released into the stream of commerce.
-Entry summary documentation is filed and estimated duties are deposited with CBP.
+The goods may then be examined by CBP, and, assuming no legal or regulatory violations have occurred, released into the stream of US commerce.
+Then the entry summary documentation is filed and estimated duties are deposited with CBP.
 The entry "liquidates," or is considered final, generally 314 days after the date the entry summary is filed, or one year by operation of law.
-Importers generally have an opportunity to make adjustments or changes to the information on the customs entry until the entry liquidates, and also has an opportunity to file a protest to challenge certain decisions by CBP, including liquidation, within 180 days.
+Importers generally have an opportunity to make adjustments or changes to the information on the customs entry until the entry liquidates, and also have an opportunity to file a protest to challenge certain decisions by CBP, including liquidation, within 180 days of the day of liquidation.

-Importers are statutorily required to exercise "reasonable care" to make entries of goods, and report the necessary information to CBP, including the declared value, classification, and rate of duty, and such other documentation or information as is necessary to enable CBP to properly assess duties, collect accurate statistics, and determine whether any other applicable requirement of law is met.
+Importers are statutorily required to exercise "reasonable care" to make entries of goods, and report the necessary information to CBP, including the declared value, classification, and rate of duty, and provide such other documentation or information as is necessary to enable CBP to properly assess duties, collect accurate statistics, and determine whether any other applicable requirement of law is met.
 Failure to exercise reasonable care may subject the importer to customs penalties.